memoQ can extract possible terms from documents, translation memories, and LiveDocs corpora.

 To remove a stop word from the list: In the list, click the word.
 Delete selected.

-You cannot edit stop words that are already on the list.
+You can't edit stop words that are already on the list.
 To change a stop word, delete it, then add it again.

-You can prepare stop words in the Edit stop word list window, too: You don't need to run term extraction to edit a stop word list.
-Do this in the Resource console, and use the Edit stop word list window.
+You can prepare stop words in the Edt stop word list window, too: You don't need to run term extraction to edit a stop word list.
+Do this in the Resource console, and use the Edit stop words window.